-This section describes the constraints on external signals received through the pins of an Intel Xeon processor MP and how these signals are shared between its logical processors.
+This section describes the constraints on external signals received through the pins of a processor supporting Hyper-Threading Technology and how these signals are shared between its logical processors.

-- STPCLK# A single STPCLK# pin is provided on the physical package of the Intel Xeon processor MP.
+• STPCLK# - A single STPCLK# pin is provided on the physical package of the Intel Xeon processor MP.
 External control logic uses this pin for power management within the system.
-When the STPCLK# signal is asserted, the processor core transitions to the stopgrant state, where instruction execution is halted but the processor core continues to respond to snoop transactions.
-Regardless of whether the logical processors are active or halted when the STPCLK# signal is asserted, execution is stopped on both logical processors and neither will respond to interrupts. - In MP systems, the STPCLK# pins on all physical processors are generally tied together.
-As a result this signal affects all the logical processors within the system simultaneously. - LINT0 and LINT1 pins An Intel Xeon processor MP has only one set of LINT0 and LINT1 pins, which are shared between the logical processors.
-When one of these pins is asserted, both logical processors respond unless the pin has been masked in the APIC local vector tables for one or both of the logical processors.
+When the STPCLK# signal is asserted, the processor core transitions to the stop-grant state, where instruction execution is halted but the processor core continues to respond to snoop transactions.
+Regardless of whether the logical processors are active or halted when the STPCLK# signal is asserted, execution is stopped on both logical processors and neither will respond to interrupts.

-Typically in MP systems, the LINTO and LINT1 pins are not used to deliver interrupts to the logical processors.
-Instead all interrupts are delivered to the local processors through the I/O APIC.
+In MP systems, the STPCLK# pins on all physical processors are generally tied together.
+As a result this signal affects all the logical processors within the system simultaneously.

-A20M# pin - On an IA-32 processor, the A20M# pin is typically provided for compatibility with the Intel 286 processor.
+- LINTO and LINT1 pins A processor supporting Hyper-Threading Technology has only one set of LINTO and LINT1 pins, which are shared between the logical processors.
+When one of these pins is asserted, both logical processors respond unless the pin has been masked in the APIC local vector tables for one or both of the logical processors. - Typically in MP systems, the LINTO and LINT1 pins are not used to deliver interrupts to the logical processors.
+Instead all interrupts are delivered to the local processors through the I/O APIC. - A20M# pin On an IA-32 processor, the A20M# pin is typically provided for compatibility with the Intel 286 processor.
 Asserting this pin causes bit 20 of the physical address to be masked (forced to zero) for all external bus memory accesses.
-The Intel Xeon processor MP provides one A20M# pin, which affects the operation of both logical processors within the physical processor.
-This configuration is compatible with the IA-32 architecture.
+Processors supporting Hyper-Threading Technology provide one A20M# pin, which affects the operation of both logical processors within the physical processor.

-7.9 DUAL-CORE ARCHITECTURE
+7.9 MULTI-CORE ARCHITECTURE

-This section describes the architecture of dual-core IA-32 processors.
-The discussion is applicable to the Intel Pentium processor Extreme Edition and Pentium D and Dual-core Intel Xeon processor.
+This section describes the architecture of Intel 64 and IA-32 processors supporting dual-core and quad-core technology.
+The discussion is applicable to the Intel Pentium processor Extreme Edition, Pentium D, Intel Core Duo, Intel Core 2 Duo, Dual-core Intel Xeon processor, Intel Core 2 Quad processors, and quad-core Intel Xeon processors.
 Features vary across different microarchitectures and are detectable using CPUID.

 In general, each processor core has dedicated microarchitectural resources identical to a single-processor implementation of the underlying microarchitecture without hardware multi-threading capability.
-Each logical processor in a dual-core IA-32 processor (whether supporting Hyper-Threading Technology or not) has its own APIC functionality, PAT, machine check architecture, debug registers and extensions.
+Each logical processor in a dual-core processor (whether supporting Hyper-Threading Technology or not) has its own APIC functionality, PAT, machine check architecture, debug registers and extensions.
 Each logical processor handles serialization instructions or self-modifying code on its own.
 Memory order is handled the same way as in Hyper-Threading Technology.